Ruhama Avraham: Kadima Party

 Amendment to the Law and Administration Law:

 The amendment provides that an agreement or government decision according to which the law, jurisdiction and administration of the State of Israel shall not apply to territory shall be subject to the approval of the Knesset and shall be brought to a referendum.
 The law also regulates the way to conduct a referendum.

 An amendment to the Computers Law that prohibits the editing and transfer of software that causes damage to the computer or the computer material, even if there is no actual damage if the purpose is to penetrate the computer, to perform actions that result in false information or output or to carry out wiretapping.

-Following the dissolution of the 18th Knesset, Avraham announced that she would not run for the 19th Knesset.
+Following the dissolution of the 18th Knesset, Avraham announced in October 2012 that she would not seek re-election in the 2013 election.

 After politics

 Since 2017, she has served as an external director at Minrav and Canada's Ski Line.

 Between 2013 and 2019 She also served as a strategic consultant to companies and organizations.

-Since 2019 until the present she is serving as the acting General Manager of Real Estate Participations in Israel Ltd. (a subsidiary of the Jewish Agency for Israel).
+Since 2019, she is serving as the General Manager of Real Estate Participations in Israel Ltd., a subsidiary of the Jewish Agency for Israel.